cineengine/pipeline/README.md

       # If this command is run on a pipeline-managed scene, it simply re-initializes
       # itself based on values stored in scene's sceneControlObject node (a locator.)

-- To save / rename a scene
+- To save / rename a scene:

+      scene.save()
-      scene.save() # overwrites and increments the backup scene.rename() # also saves the scene
+      # overwrites the master scene file and increments the backup
+      scene.rename()
+      # also saves the scene
       scene.open()
       # If the scene opened is already pipeline-managed, it simply sets the maya
       # project correctly.
 Otherwise it attempts to initialize the scene.